nix-community/ethereum.nix/docs/nixos/installation.md

 # Installation

-Below you'll find several examples of how to use `ethereum.nix`.
-Choose appropriately depending on if you're using `Nix Flakes` or not.
+Below you'll find several examples of how to import Ethereum.nix.
+Choose appropriately depending on if you're using nix with flakes enabled or not.

 ### With flakes without using overlays <small>recommended</small> { #with-flakes-no-overlays data-toc-label="with flakes no overlays" }